 How to get rid of dehydrated skin

 Treating dehydrated skin is quite simple.
-You simply need to restore the moisture balance in your body and skin.
+You simply need to restore the fluid balance in the body and skin.

 Rehydrate the skin from within

-A first step toward getting rid of dehydration is to rehydrate the skin from within.
+A first step towards getting rid of dehydration is to rehydrate the skin from within.

 Drink water

 It is of utmost importance to drink enough water.
-Especially after water loss such as from sunbathing, exercising, or using the sauna.
-Cut down on diuretic drinks like alcohol and coffee.
-Make sure to alternate alcoholic beverages with water and to drink extra water after coffee.
+Especially after water loss such as during sunbathing, exercise or sauna sessions.
+Cut down on dehydrating drinks like alcohol and coffee.
+Make sure to alternate alcoholic drinks with water and drink extra water after coffee.

 Eat water-rich foods

 Eat plenty of fresh foods like vegetables and fruits.
-Water-rich foods such as watermelon, celery, and cucumber are really good at rehydrating the skin.
-Water-rich dishes like soups, stews, or cooked vegetables are preferable to fried, grilled, baked, and fried foods.
+Water-rich foods like watermelon, celery and cucumber are really good at rehydrating the skin.
+Water-rich dishes like soups, stews or cooked vegetables are preferable to fried, grilled, baked and roasted food.

 Treat dehydrated skin from the outside

 A common mistake is to confuse dehydrated skin with dry skin and treat it with rich creams and oils.
-What helps with dehydrated skin are hydrating, water-rich, and water-binding products.
+What helps against dehydrated skin is rehydrating, water-rich and water-binding products.

 Have a moisturizing skincare routine

-Choose products that contain ingredients such as water, hydrosols, aloe vera, seaweed, algae, honey, glycerin, hyaluronic acid, and AHA acids.
-Note that too much moisture-binding hyaluronic acid and glycerin, as well as exfoliating acids, can have the opposite effect – even drier skin.
+Choose products that contain ingredients like water, hydrolates, aloe vera, seaweed, algae, honey, glycerin, hyaluronic acid and AHA acids.
+Note that too much moisture-binding hyaluronic acid and glycerin as well as exfoliating acids can have the opposite effect – even drier skin.
 Preferably have only one product containing these ingredients in your skincare routine.

 Daily cleansing